Obie Bristow

-Jessie Gordon "Obie" Bristow (April 17, 1900 – December 22, 1969) was a professional football player in the early National Football League for the Kansas City Cowboys and the Cleveland Bulldogs.
+Jessie Gordon "Obie" Bristow (April 17, 1900 – December 22, 1969) was an American football player and coach, state legislator, and oil operator.
+He played professionally in the early National Football League (NFL) for the Cleveland Bulldogs and the Kansas City Cowboys.
 He was also a professional player for the Hartford Blues, prior to that team's entry into the NFL in 1926.

-Prior to his pro career, Bristow played college football for the Oklahoma Sooners.
+Prior to his pro career, Bristow played college football and baseball at the University of Oklahoma.
 He earned a letter with the team in 1922.
+He also lettered on the baseball team.

+Bristow later coached the football team at Big Spring High School in Big Spring, Texas for four years.
+He served as a member of the Democratic Party in the Texas House of Representatives from 1953 to 1959 and later worked as an independent oil operator.
+He was found dead by hanging on December 22, 1969, in Big Spring.
+His death was ruled a suicide.